-At Western Road we aim to fully support pupils with SEND with transition to a new setting.
-This is important for ensuring continuity of care and support for these pupils as they progress through the school system.
+At Western Rd we aim to fully support SEND children with transition to a new setting.
+This is important for ensuring continuity of care and support for these children as they progress through the school system.

-The secondary schools in the Lewes area liaise closely with the primary schools to support the transition of all Year 6 pupils to Key Stage 3 in Terms 5 and 6.
-They arrange extra visits for pupils with SEND at this time.
+The secondary schools in the Lewes area liaise closely with the primary schools to support the transition of all Yr 6 pupils to Key Stage 3 in terms 5 and 6.
+They arrange extra visits for SEND pupils at this time.

-Any pupils with SEND with EHC Plans will have their provision reviewed in Term 2 of Year 5 so that parents can make an informed choice for their child's secondary school.
-It should then be reviewed in Term 2 of Year 6 and this review should include the member of staff from their chosen secondary school who will support SEND students on entry to secondary school in Year 7.
-This is usually the SENCo.
-Western Road SENCo co-ordinates the arrangements for these meetings.
+Any SEND children with EHC Plans will have their provision reviewed in Term 2 of Yr 5 so that parents can make an informed choice for their child's secondary school.
+It should then be reviewed in Term 2 of Yr 6 and this review should include the member of staff from their chosen secondary school who will support SEND students on entry to secondary school in Yr 7.
+This is usually the SENCO.
+Western Rd SENCO co-ordinates the arrangements for these meetings.

-Western Road has a programme in place to support pupils with SEND within school transition when pupils move up to the next curriculum year and especially when moving from Key Stage 1 to Key Stage 2.
+Western Rd has a programme in place to support SEND children within school transition when children move up to the next curriculum year and especially when moving from Key Stage 1 to Key Stage 2.

 Home visits are carried out by our Early Years team prior to children beginning in the Reception Class.
-Assessments made in pre-school settings will be shared with the Early Years team about pupils identified with SEND.
+Assessments made in pre-school settings will be shared with the Early Years team about children identified with SEND.